 Multi-day itineraries and outdoor guides for trail running, fastpacking, motorcycling, and bikepacking that you can use as inspiration for your own wild adventures!
 Each itinerary includes route highlights, places to stay and eat, and things to see and do that are “off-the-beaten-path”—these are the perfect kick-start to your trip planning!
-Check out the latest, below:

 If our family can label any piece of our horrific tragedy as ‘fortunate’, it is that my sister left behind 15 journals from her 5-year battle.
 These poetry-, observation-, and insight-filled journals contain a depth of candid creativity that makes you pause.

-I am now trudging forward, learning to live within my new reality and beginning to dabble my toes into the ‘making meaning’ phase of my grief journey.
+I am now learning to live within my new reality and beginning to dabble my toes into the ‘making meaning’ phase of my grief journey.
 In this, Rachel has taught me that when we leave, all that remains is our finite collection of stories.
 The stories that will make our loved ones full-stomach-laugh and wailing-cry.
 The ones they will cherish and desperately hold on to.

 She’s also taught me that our stories—no matter how painful—are better shared than silenced: “I believe that our weaknesses and our vulnerabilities are what can connect us the most.
 And in doing so, they become our greatest assets.
 The moral of our own personal stories.”

-It’s as bad as it can be.
+“It’s as bad as it can be.
 It’s Over.
-It’s Over.
+It’s Over.”
 My Dad’s tear-filled words shook me to my core.
 Between shallow breaths of traumatic, shocking despair, I let out a string of dilapidated I-can’t-do-this’s.
 With his words, our life imploded, crashing down in horrific slow motion.
 In a single moment the world became grey.
 All colour was ripped and torn from its fibres, slipping through my fingertips, leaving me unable to grasp even a shred of it to remember it by.
 No glowing yellow or bursting red or soft pink or radiant blue.
 Only dark.

 “Once the storm is over, you won’t remember how you made it through, how you managed to survive.
 You won’t even be sure, in fact, whether the storm is really over.
 But one thing is certain.
 When you come out of the storm you won’t be the same person who walked in.”